Starbucks London Fog Tea Latte

 Add lavender to any Earl Grey tea.

-If you don’t have Teavana Earl Grey tea, use any Earl Grey and steep with a pinch (1/8 teaspoon at most) of dried lavender.
+Instead of Teavana Earl Grey tea, use any Earl Grey tea and steep it with a pinch (1/8 teaspoon) of dried lavender.
 Only add the lavender if you want it to be like the Starbucks drink, otherwise you can leave it out since a regular London Fog drink isn’t made with any lavender.

 Get vanilla syrup from Starbucks.